Vitka Kempner: Legacy

-Kempner and Kovner married in 1946.
-In the same year, they moved to British Palestine, where they had two children.
-Kovner became a poet, and Kempner a clinical psychologist.
-They had forty years together before Kovner died in 1987.
-Kempner died in her home in Israel on 14 February 2012.
+Much of Kempner's legacy is being the wife of Abba Kovner, where she admits she lived in his shadow but that "it was good to be there".
+She often downplayed her significance and emphasised the significance of Kovner.

 Kempner is remembered in the song Shtil, di nakht iz oysgeshternt by Hirsh Glick, which celebrates her heroic attack on a German convoy in the Vilnius sector in 1942.